emc-openstack/vnx-direct-driver/README_ISCSI.md

   `thick` provisioning type means the volume is fully provisioned

 * **deduplicated:**
   `deduplicated` provisioning type means the volume is virtually provisioned and the deduplication is enabled on it.
 The administrator shall go to VNX to configure the system level deduplication settings.
-To create a deduplicated volume, the VNX Deduplication license should be activated on VNX first, and use key `deduplication_support=True` to let Block Storage scheduler find a volume backend which manages a VNX with deduplication license activated
+To create a deduplicated volume, the VNX Deduplication license should be activated on VNX first, and use key deduplication_support=True to let Block Storage scheduler find a volume back end which manages a VNX with deduplication license activated

 * **compressed:**
   `compressed` provisioning type means the volume is virtually provisioned and the compression is enabled on it.
 The administrator shall go to the VNX to configure the system level compression settings.
-To create a compressed volume, the VNX Compression license should be activated on VNX first, and use key `compression_support=True` to let Block Storage scheduler find a volume backend which manages a VNX with Compression license activated.
+To create a compressed volume, the VNX Compression license should be activated on VNX first, and use key compression_support=True to let Block Storage scheduler find a volume back end which manages a VNX with Compression license activated.
 VNX does not support to create a snapshot on a compressed volume.
 If the user tries to create a snapshot on a compressed volume, the operation would fail and OpenStack would show the new snapshot in error state

 Here is an example about how to create a volume with provisioning type.
 First create a volume type and specify storage pool in the extra spec, then create a volume with this volume type.